DrMikeG/WiiBuzz/ArduinoRC/readme.txt

 This is good, because pins 0 and 2 (which I had been using) have pull-up restrictions - which I have previously worked around.

 I could have avoided parts on previous projects, if I have known this.

+# 2019_09_25

+Adapting EspRCSketch.ini code to auto-reconnect to wifi not connected.

+When the power goes off here, which happens a lot for a first world country, these esp devices I'm building come back up faster the my router.
+So, they fail to connect to the wifi, because it's not there to connect too.

+So, I'm changing the running loop on this one to check for a wifi connection - and if one is not found then it attempts to connect.
+I'm not sure about the final line which is  server.begin(); - it feels like this won't do what I expect.

+I'll wait for the next brown out and check how this copes.